-The RQ-5A Hunter was the Army’s first fielded.
+The RQ-5A Hunter was the Army’s first fielded UAS.
 Hunter is capable of covering ranges of 125 to 250 km utilizing air data relay.
 Flying typical missions at 70 kts, with occasional dashes, Hunter’s endurance was increased from 12 hours to 21 hours, with the introduction of wet extended center wing and new Heavy Fuel Engines (HFE, using diesel or jet fuel) (see below).

-Theis the advanced version of the system enhanced with a modern avionics suite, heavy fuel engines, and inclusion of “wet” (fuel-carrying) extended center wing and introduction of weapons-capable hard points.
+The MQ-5B is the advanced version of the system enhanced with a modern avionics suite, heavy fuel engines, and inclusion of “wet” (fuel-carrying) extended center wing and introduction of weapons-capable hard points.
 The MQ-5B Hunter system uses the US Army’s ‘One System’ ground control station and remote video terminal.
 It also carries a communications relay package to extend the radio range of warfighters.
 A differential GPS automatic takeoff and landing system is under development for Hunter.
 The MQ-5B can carry two Viper Strike munitions on a 16 hours mission.

 In 2006 the Hunter was used to test an Adaptive Joint Intelligence payload – a new reconfigurable payload that will allow users to share multiple types of communications simultaneously; a capability that is not yet available to warfighters in the field.
 The software-driven payload will be reconfigurable to operate as a communications relay, a signals intelligence-gathering device or an electronic-warfare tool.

 Further enhancements were demonstrated by the E-Hunter program, utilizing a 54.5 foot wing and a new tail assembly, both derived from the Hunter II aerial vehicle.
 The Northrop-Grumman’s Hunter II proposal for the ER/MP program was based on an enlarged variant of the Hunter UAV, leveraging modern avionics from MQ-5B Hunter system.
 Eventually, the US Army selected the Sky warrior – proposed by General Atomics.
 With the HFE engine, E-Hunter could take off at a maximum weight of 2,200 lbs, on a 40 hours mission at a ceiling of up to 25,000′.
 The new wings and tail are designed to carry a variety of external sensors, communications, EW and weapons payloads.
-E-Hunter was flown for the first time on March 17, 2005. as part of an on-going cooperative effort between and the US Army, to extend the range, endurance and payload capacity of the Hunter UAV system.
+E-Hunter was flown for the first time on March 17, 2005. as part of an on-going cooperative effort between Northrop Grumman and the US Army, to extend the range, endurance and payload capacity of the Hunter UAV system.
 The modification will be offered as a field installable kit.